 Blow Dry like a Pro

 You don't become an expert at anything overnight.
-Achieving a pro blow out takes practice but if we can do it, you can do it.
 We asked some of our stylist friends to share their blow out tips and here's what came back.

 Blow Out Basics